nckroy/ApacheDS-Docker/documentation/discovery-proposal-a/README.md

 The Discovery system also hosts an endpoint from which the browser can retrieve necessary information once a user has selected an IdP.

-These are open endpoints on the internet.
+Note that these are open endpoints on the internet.
 The protocol type and the criteria key-values MAY be defined privately between RPs and the Discovery system.
 However, the IdPs included in the Discovery system will be public.

 ### Relying parties specify Discovery system

+This proposal extends the method by which an RP may allow the user to select from more than one IdP [MultiIdP](#ref).

 TODO look up multi IdP proposal and extend
 TODO Discovery system reference should be similar to IdP system reference